Mavis Nicholson

-Mavis Nicholson (née Mainwaring; 19 October 1930 – 8 September 2022) was a Welsh writer and radio and television broadcaster.
+Mavis Nicholson (née Mainwaring; 19 October 1930 – 8 September 2022) was a Welsh radio and television broadcaster and writer.
 She was born in Wales, and worked throughout the United Kingdom.

 Early life

-Nicholson was born on 19 October 1930 in Briton Ferry, where she spent her childhood.
+Nicholson was born on 19 October 1930 in Briton Ferry, Wales where she spent her childhood.
 Her father worked as a crane driver at the Port Talbot Steelworks in Aberavon.
 She attended Neath County School, leaving in 1949.
 She then studied English at Swansea University, although was unable to pass her final exams in English, forfeiting a degree.
 It was here that she met her husband, and both of them were tutored by the novelist Kingsley Amis.

 In 1951, at the end of her undergraduate studies, Nicholson won a scholarship to train as an advertising copywriter and with this moved to London.
 There she and her husband were at the centre of a lively social circle, including their former tutor, Kingsley Amis, and the journalist and broadcaster John Morgan.
 According to Peter Corrigan's obituary of her husband, Mavis and Geoff Nicholson "became a much-loved double-act.
 Amis did not always approve of their views and claimed to have invented the word 'lefties' during one little set-to with them.
 While it was true that the Nicholsons didn't have dinner parties as such – they invited people for an argument and threw some food in – they were by no means belligerent but had in abundance the Welsh love of debate".